Ahriman: In Zoroastrian tradition

 Book of Jamaspi 2.3 notes that "Ahriman, like a worm, is so much associated with darkness and old age, that he perishes in the end."
 Chapter 4.3 recalls the grotesque legend of Tahmurasp (Avestan: Taxma Urupi) riding Angra Mainyu for thirty years (cf. Yasht 15.12, 19.29) and so preventing him from doing evil.
 In chapter 7, Jamasp explains that the Indians declare Ahriman will die, but "those, who are not of good religion, go to hell."

 The Bundahishn, a Zoroastrian account of creation completed in the 12th century has much to say about Ahriman and his role in the cosmogony.
 In chapter 1.23, following the recitation of the Ahuna Vairya, Ohrmuzd takes advantage of Ahriman's incapacity to create life without intervention.
 When Ahriman recovers, he creates Jeh, the primal seductress who afflicts women with their menstrual cycles.
 In Bundahishn 4.12, Ahriman perceives that Ohrmuzd is superior to himself, and so flees to fashion his many demons with which to conquer the universe in battle.
 The entire universe is finally divided between the Ohrmuzd and the yazads on one side and Ahriman with his devs on the other.
 Ahriman slays the primal bull, but the moon rescues the seed of the dying creature, and from it springs all animal creation.
 But the battle goes on, with mankind caught in the middle, whose duty it remains to withstand the forces of evil through good thoughts, words and deeds.

 Other texts see the world created by Ohrmuzd as a trap for Ahriman, who is then distracted by creation and expends his force in a battle he cannot win.
 (The epistles of Zatspram 3.23; Shkand Gumanig Vichar 4.63–4.79).
 The Dadistan denig explains that Ohrmuzd, being omniscient, knew of Ahriman's intent, but it would have been against his "justice and goodness to punish Ahriman before he wrought evil [and] this is why the world is created."

 Ahriman has no such omniscience, a fact of which Ohrmuzd reminds him (Bundahishn 1.16).
 In contrast, in Manichaean scripture, Mani ascribes foresight to Ahriman.

 Some Zoroastrians believed Ahriman "created dangerous storms, plagues, and monsters during the struggle with Ahura Mazda" and that the two gods were twins.

+Ahriman as a Malevolent Spirit and Not a Deity

+In academic discourse, comparative religion, and contemporary Zoroastrian studies, Ahriman (the Middle Persian equivalent of the Avestan Angra Mainyu) is fundamentally defined as a cosmic, malevolent spirit rather than a co-equal deity or a god of evil.
+While late antique interpretations drifted toward cosmic dualism, critical exegesis of the earliest Zoroastrian texts—specifically the Gathas—demonstrates that Ahriman was never conceptualized as a divine entity possessing inherent godhood.
+Instead, he represents the hypostasis of destructive mentality, moral error, and cosmic negation, existing in absolute opposition to the monotheistic creator god, Ahura Mazda.